telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 ### axisDefaults.reverse `Boolean` *(default: false)*

 If set to `true` the axis direction will be reversed.
 By default categories are listed from left to right and from bottom to top.

-### axisDefaults.roundToBaseUnit `Boolean` *(default: true)*

-If set to `true` the chart will round the first and last date to the nearest base unit.

-The `roundToBaseUnit` option will be ignored if [series.type](#configuration-series.type) is set to "bar", "column", "boxPlot", "ohlc", "candlestick" or "waterfall".

 ### axisDefaults.startAngle `Number` *(default: 90)*